dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-5.md

  * Group claim value for admin users: admin
 * Save the Authentication Source

-Within Authentik you can override the Application URL to be `https://forgejo.indigo.dalmura.cloud/user/oauth2/indigo-auth` which should also auto-login the user instead of just sending them to the default home page.
+Within Authentik you can override Forgejo's "Launch URL" to be `https://forgejo.indigo.dalmura.cloud/user/oauth2/indigo-auth` which should also auto-login the user instead of just sending them to the default home page.

 ## Photoprism Setup